prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns a collection of Bing tiles that surround the point specified by the latitude and longitude arguments at a given zoom level.

+.. function:: bing_tiles_around(latitude, longitude, zoom_level, radius_in_km) -> array<BingTile>

+    Returns a minimum set of Bing tiles at specified zoom level that cover a circle of specified radius in km around a specified (latitude, longitude) point.

 .. function:: bing_tile_coordinates(tile) -> row<x, y>

     Returns the XY coordinates of a given Bing tile.